arnicas/interactive-vis-course/README.md

 * Max Roser: http://ourworldindata.org/data/health/maternal-mortality/
 * http://childmortality.org/ - UN Inter-agency Group for Child Mortality Estimation (IGME), of which UNICEF is a member (new data coming in September)

+### 4. Evaluation

+Weekly homeworks (50%), and a final project (50%) that uses many of the techniques in a storytelling project using the client data (supplemented as you like).
+This is a project course - you will be making things more than you will be reading or writing, but there will be a bit of that too.

 ## Resources for Vis Examples